-The Palestine Exploration Fund (PEF) was established in the middle of the 19th century in Great Britain.
-Its official purpose was to research and map the Holy Land, but it also collected initial intelligence in the region which was under Ottoman rule.
-In 1913 an expedition was sent to the Dead Sea to monitor and study the fluctuations of its shoreline.
-Reaching a protruding rock next to Ein Feshkha springs (Today’s Einot Tzukim nature reserve), they marked a line 2 feet above lake’s surface.
-Beneath it, they engraved the initials PEF.
-This mark can be seen to this day on the side of road 90, 2 miles south of Qumran.
-The line and the PEF are also painted in red.
-Today (2020), the shoreline of the Dead Sea is 130 feet beneath the PEF mark, and it keep dropping about 3 feet every year.
+“Palestine Exploration Fund” (PEF) was established in the mid-19th century in Great Britain.
+Its official purpose was to research and map the Holy Land, but it also collected intelligence in the region which was then under Ottoman rule.
+In 1900 PEF member R.A.S.
+Macalister found a suitable rock at the southern end of Ein Feshkha oasis, which was about 20 ft above the water.
+With a stonemason from Jericho, he carved a benchmark and the initials of PEF beneath it.
+The mark was used for measurements until 1913, and later forgotten.
+Rediscovered by Israeli geographer Ze’ev Vilnay after the Six-day War, It can be seen to this day on the side of road 90, about 2 miles south of Qumran.
+Today, (2021), the Dead Sea’s shoreline is about 130 feet lower than the PEF mark, and it keeps dropping about 3 feet every year.

 A visit to the PEF rock can be combined in a guided day tour of the Dead Sea.